Nprime496/AssemblyBackEnd/README.md

 # Assembly IDE Project

--Simulation of a computer functionnment (memories,instructions...) to create a Pseudo-assembly interpreter._
+_Simulation of a computer functionnment (memories,instructions...) to create a Pseudo-assembly interpreter._

 ## overview